frontiersi/tenement-tools/README.md

 ### 8. Walkthrough the tutorial pdf
 A good place to start is with the Tutorial.pdf document downloaded in step 1.

+## Updating to new version
+If you are updating to a newer release, please follow the below steps.

+### 1.Shut down ArcGIS Pro
+Updates must be done when Pro is not running.

+### 2. Download latest Tenement Tools plug-in release and extract contents
+Download the <i>tenement-tools.zip</i> files from the latest release located here:
+- https://github.com/frontiersi/tenement-tools/releases.
+Extract the tenement-tools folder somewhere temporarily.

+### 3. Delete the existing Tenement Tools plugin folder
+Find the existing tenement-tools plugin-folder created from the first time install and delete it (or back it up).
+Note: the recommended folder during first time install was: <code>C:/Users/%USERNAME%/Documents/ArcGIS/tenement-tools</code>

+### 4. Replace with new tenement-tools folder
+Move the latest release's tenement-tools folder into the same place as the folder deleted above in step 3, ensuring that the new folder has the same folder structure as the previous did.

+### 5. Start ArcGIS Pro
+If done correctly, the plug-in will continue working as before, now with fewer bugs and new features.

 ## Install Issues
 There are a known issues when cloning the arcgispro-py3 environment in step 3.
 You maye see the following when activating: